sunsided/portfolio-performance-docker/README.md

-# Portfolio Performance
+# Portfolio Performance 0.26.2

-This is a dockerized version of [Portfolio Performance].
+This is a dockerized version of [Portfolio Performance]; it requires an X11 server to run.

 You can run it locally by executing `run.sh`, which is essentially a shortcut for